 “Would you be comfortable discussing politics, if a man my size came-a-knocking on your door?”

 It was also the reason that he had such trouble finding a decent woman.
-That subject may have shocked most people, or at least made them somewhat uncomfortable, as most people would have deemed that topic to be an inordinately intimate detail to include in a conversation between two people that had just met.
-I had a best friend in high school that was 6’7” however, so I was well versed in the travails of being a tall male in America today, and I was used to my friend going into such intimate details to make his point with people he had just met.
+The introduction of such a subject in such a brief interaction might have shocked most people, or at least made them somewhat uncomfortable.
+They might have deemed that topic to be an inordinately intimate detail to include in a conversation between two people that had just met.
+I had a best friend in high school that was 6’7” however, so I was well versed in the travails of being a tall male in America today, and I was used to my friend going into such intimate details to make his point with people he just met.
 Joe and I did try, at various intervals, to move on to other topics, but he was unable to let the fact that he was 6’5” go as easily as I was.

 Being a tall man has numerous advantages, but it has almost as many disadvantages.
 As I wrote, however, I was well versed in the details of being an abnormally tall man in America.
-I knew, for example, that when a person is of excessive height that will be the first thing that people notice about another and the thing they talk about after that person leaves.
-A person’s height is the reason some people will pester another in a mall.
-It’s the reason some guys won’t mess with them, and the reason others do.
-It’s also the reason some women want to date a man and others don’t.
+I knew, for example, that the first thing that people notice about another and the thing they talk about after that person leaves will be a person’s height, if they are unusually tall.
+A person’s height is the reason some people will pester others in a mall, and it’s the reason others won’t go near them.
 A tall man could be the most charming person in the world, in other words, and most people will have preconceived notions about them based on their height.
-They could have a pair of knockout shoes on their feet, and an award-winning tie, and the first and last thing most people remember about them is their height.
+They could have a knockout pair of shoes on their feet, and an award-winning tie, and the first and last thing most people remember about them is their height.

 With that in mind, one would think that an abnormally tall male, or a woman with abnormally large breasts, would find it refreshing to encounter someone that appears to be genuinely unconcerned with their attribute(s).
 One would think that they would find it refreshing that they’ve finally found a person that is willing to talk geopolitics with them without looking down their shirt, or saying, “How’s the weather up (in) there?!”
 One would think that they might reward that person that breaks the patterns of human interaction to which they’ve become accustomed, with a bright smile and maybe even something along the lines of: “Thank you.
 You may not even know why I’m thanking you, but thank you!”
 Yet, tall men, and large-breasted women, just like all humans with abnormal attributes become so accustomed to these patterns of interaction that they feel compelled to draw your attention to their attributes just to comfortably complete a line of dialogue.

-As my conversation with Joe continued, and he began to belabor the point of his height, I thought that he was trying to assert some degree of dominance in the beginning.
+As my conversation with Joe continued, and he began to belabor the point of his height, I initially thought that he was trying to assert some degree of dominance.
 I may have been wrong on that note, and it may have had more to do with everything I thought later, but I began to rebel against his theme by making a concerted effort to avoid the topic of his height.
 Our conversation ended soon after that, and we moved onto other people at the gathering.

-“What did you say to Joe?” our mutual friend –a friend that informed Joe and I that we would have so much in common that we would hit it off– later asked.
+“What did you say to Joe?” our mutual friend –a friend that informed Joe and I that we would have so much in common that she thought we would hit it off– later asked.